Truc4/arche/README.md

 - **Database-style data model** - archetypes are tables defined by a set of component types; a map is a query that runs over every matching table.
 - **No implicit heap** - all storage is static and planned upfront, so memory behavior is fully predictable.
 That's a property of the *language core*, **not** a ceiling on the data model: "no dynamic allocation" does **not** mean "no dynamic archetypes". **Dynamic (resizable) archetypes — the backbone of a full ECS — are on the roadmap as a library** built on the same columnar model, once the core language matures; the core just doesn't bake in implicit allocation.
 - **Libraries as devices & drivers** - a *device* is a library that declares shapes + maps but owns no storage; the *driver* (your program) picks the pool sizes and runs the device's maps.
 A hardware metaphor for dependency injection: the storage owner is always the caller, never the library.
 See [docs/devices.md](docs/devices.md).
+- **Automatic CPU/GPU placement** - because the whole program is static - fixed pools, a folded `#run` schedule - Arche decides *where each kernel runs* and *which columns stay GPU-resident* **at build time and jointly across kernels**, with no `@gpu` annotations and no runtime scheduler.
+It measures the machine once (`arche calibrate`) and freezes the choice, so a run of maps over one pool is costed as a resident cluster - the GPU transfer paid once, not per dispatch - and host↔device syncs are derived from the schedule's data flow.
+See [docs/design/static-mapper.md](docs/design/static-mapper.md).
 - **The "function," split four ways** - most languages overload one `function` keyword for jobs that have nothing in common.
 Arche gives each job its own form, and the grammar enforces the split (see below).
 - **Crashes are opt-in and visible** - the rare op that can still fail at runtime (an out-of-bounds index, a full pool) carries a *failure policy* right at the site: `a[i] !clamp`, `n / d !zero`, `a[i] !undefined`.
 A `func` defaults to `clamp`, so an unannotated op in one can't crash; effectful code (a `system`/`map`) defaults to `!abort`, the deliberate crash site. `--no-abort` bans every abort site (implicit or explicit) — but that is **not** a whole-build crash-free *proof*: a custom `policy` is your own code (it can call `_exit` or leave an op out of bounds). `!undefined` (the raw unchecked op, UB if out of range) is **forbidden by default** — `--allow-undefined` opts back in — so the remaining risk is just the policies you write.